France hero image

 Paris & Île-de-France

-• Base near the Seine for walkable access to Île de la Cité, Louvre, and Latin Quarter.
+• Base near the Seine for walkable access to Île de la Cité, the Louvre, and the Latin Quarter.

 • Include art museums, Montmartre, and a Seine dinner cruise for donor appreciation.